pennlabs/infrastructure/README.md

 # Infrastructure

-In this repo, you can find all the configs for Pennlabs' infrastructure.
+In this repo, you can find all the configs for Penn Labs' infrastructure.
 Information on how to create a cluster from scratch are in [Bootstrapping](/BOOTSTRAPPING.md).

 ## Guide